homeservicewhiz/homeservicewhiz/src/pages/index.md

     background_image_repeat: no-repeat
     type: cta_section
   - type: cta_section
-    title: Call for a quick estSchedule Consultation or Call for a quick estimate
+    title: Call for a quick estimate or Schedule Consultation
     content: >
       They call it home remodeling we call it evolution.
 Call our team of home improvement specialists right away or schedule a consultation at your